The Lambeth Walk: Fascist Italy

 In the 1970s, the song Lambeth walk was recorded in French by the French-Italian singer Dalida.

-One of photographer Bill Brandt's best-known pictures is "Dancing the Lambeth Walk", originally published in 1943 in the magazine Picture Post.

-Both Russ Morgan and Duke Ellington had hit records of the song in the United States.

 Cultural impact

 "The Lambeth Walk" had the distinction of being the subject of a headline in The Times in October 1938: "While dictators rage and statesmen talk, all Europe dances – to The Lambeth Walk."

 In the film The Longest Day (1962), about the Allied invasion of Normandy in June 1944, this song is sung by glider troopers of Major John Howard in a glider on its way to capture Pegasus Bridge.

-The composer Franz Reizenstein wrote a set of Variations on the Lambeth Walk, each variation a pastiche of the style of a major classical composer.
+The composer Franz Reizenstein, while in the internment camp on the Isle of Man in July 1940, as Hans Gál records, performed a 'party piece'; a set of Variations on the Lambeth Walk, each variation a pastiche of the style of a major classical composer.
 Notable are the variations in the styles of Beethoven, Chopin, and Liszt.
+Reizenstein premiered the composition at the Royal Albert Hall on 17 July 1958.